wezteoh/causaltraj/README.md

 # CausalTraj
-**Official Implementation of "Coherent Multi-Agent Trajectory Forecasting in Team Sports with CausalTraj" (AI4TS workshop @ AAAI 2026)**
+**Official Implementation of "Coherent Multi-Agent Trajectory Forecasting in Team Sports with CausalTraj" (accepted to the AI4TS workshop @ AAAI 2026)**

 CausalTraj is a temporally causal, likelihood-based model for multi-agent trajectory generation.